Measuring AI "Slop" in Text: Discussion

 \section{Discussion}

 LLMs are often deployed as cheap alternatives for human preference judgments in alignment and evaluation \citep{bharadwaj2025flattery}, however our findings highlight important limitations.
 Unlike reasoning tasks where rewards are verifiable, for subjective tasks there is a significant risk of miscalibration.
-Prior work has documented these issues: \cite{chakrabarty2025ai} and \cite{gooding2025writing}, for example, show that LLMs struggle to select high-quality writing actions as judged by human experts, often treating suboptimal and optimal interventions as equally acceptable.
+Prior work has documented these issues: \cite{chakrabarty2025ai} and \cite{Gooding2025WritingAA}, for example, show that LLMs struggle to select high-quality writing actions as judged by human experts, often treating suboptimal and optimal interventions as equally acceptable.
 This leads to low quality text that is often referred to as ``slop".

-A recent study from OpenAI \cite{NBERw34255} shows that almost 50\% of ChatGPT usage focuses on writing (28.1\%) and information seeking (21.3 \%) tasks.
+A recent study from OpenAI \citep{NBERw34255} shows that almost 50\% of ChatGPT usage focuses on writing (28.1\%) and information seeking (21.3 \%) tasks.
 To ensure better alignment in such areas, we present the first systematic attempt at qualitatively characterizing ``slop’’ in LLM-generated text.
 Our findings suggest that Information Quality, Information Utility, and Style Quality are important axes of text evaluation.
 Further, granular codes within each axis can vary in strength based on the domain, or the purpose of the text.
 We show that our taxonomy provides a useful framework for assessing writing across domains, beyond accuracy- or reference-based metrics.
 While overall ``slop'' judgments are somewhat subjective, our analysis shows that an increase in issues along these axes increases the likelihood of a text being judged as ``slop''.
 We also show that current evaluation practices are not sufficient for automatically measuring ``slop''.
 Existing automatic text metrics fail to capture whether generated text is genuinely useful or well-written relative to ``slop''.
 Neither LLMs-as-judges nor linear models trained over these features are able to fully approximate human assessments of ``slop,'' however we hope the taxonomy can guide future improvements of LLM-based reward models.
+While our analysis focuses on text written in English, we hope the framework introduced here can support future analyses of other languages.